Valentine-Ebi/PALMORIA-GROUP-HR-ANALYSIS/README.md

 ##### KADUNA   $27.48M
 ##### ABUJA    $24.92M
 ##### LAGOS    $19.53M

+## Conclusion
+The HR analytics dashboard created for Palmoria Group equips the leadership team with actionable insights to address gender-related concerns proactively.
+Through this project, critical issues such as unequal gender representation, pay disparity, and rating biases have been made transparent using visual storytelling.

+Beyond internal reform, the project supports Palmoria’s ambitions for global expansion by aligning its HR practices with inclusive, equitable, and compliant standards.
+With the right strategic actions, Palmoria can move from controversy to becoming a model for progressive HR management in the manufacturing sector.

 ### FOR THE COMPLETE PROJECT WORK, CLICK ON THE LINK BELOW
 [https://drive.google.com/file/d/1eic6EvJ93SDhGQdWKrM3knXfFrc9g4LF/view?usp=drive_link]